-What (if anything) stops you from walking and cycling for more journeys in and around ?
-1
+What (if anything) stops you from walking and cycling for more journeys ? s in and around

 This question must be answered Please tick all that apply.

 Concern about road safety/road danger

 Traffic speed

 Traffic volume

-Unpleasant street environment
+Unpleasant street environment C

 Topography (hills)

 Disability

 Other

 Please Specify

-Please select vehicles (if any) you own from the following list:

-This question must be answered

 Own a car 0

-Own a motorbike 0
+Own a motorbike $\circ$

-Own a van or other commercial vehicle for work purposes 0
+Own a van or other commercial vehicle for work purposes $\circ$

 Own a combination of these 0

 Do not own any of these 0

-If you selected owning any of the vehicles at question 9, do public transport for some of your journeys? you also walk, cycle or use Please select the extent of the impact on road safety i scheme was put in?
-E.g. easier to cross, less collisions
+If you selected owning any of the vehicles at question 9, do you also walk, cycle or use public transport for some of your journeys?

-This question must be answered This question must be answered

-Please select the extent as to how much walking, cycling and than before the Covid-19 pandemic: scooting you are doing now, Much better 0
+Please select the extent as to how much walking, cycling and scooting you are doing now, than before the Covid-19 pandemic:

+Much more 0

-This question must be answered Slightly better 0
+Slightly more 0

 About the same 0

+Slightly less 0

+Much less 0

+If 'Yes' please select the extent as to how much they are walking, cycling, scooting and skating now, than before the Covid-19 pandemic:

-Much more 0 Slightly worse 0
+Much more 0

+Slightly more $\circ$

+About the same $\circ$

+Slightly less 0

-Slightly more 0 Much worse 0
+Much less 0

-About the same Slightly less 0 Please select the extent of the impact of the temporar put in.
-E.g. Air pollution, noise congestion etc. y scheme on your street since it was
+Please select the extent of the impact on road safety in your street since the temporary scheme was put in?
+E.g. easier to cross, less collisions etc.

-Much less 0 This question must be answered

-Are there children and/or young people in your house ehold?
 Much better 0

 Slightly better 0

-This question must be answered About the same 0
+About the same 0

 Slightly worse 0

-If 'Yes' please select the extent as to how much they are walk skating now, than before the Covid-19 pandemic: ing, cycling, scooting and Much worse 0
+Much worse 0

-This question must be answered Please select the extent of the conditions for walking to before the temporary scheme was in place? cycling, and scooting now compare
+Please select the extent of the impact of the temporary scheme on your street since it was put in.
+E.g. Air pollution, noise congestion etc.

-Much more 0 This question must be answered

-Slightly more 0

-About the same 0 Much better 0
+Much better 0

-Slightly less 0 Slightly better 0
+Slightly better $\circ$

-Much less 0 About the same 0
+About the same $\circ$

 Slightly worse 0

 Much worse 0

-Please rate how strongly you support or do not support the existing_scheme ?
+Please select the extent of the conditions for walking, cycling, and scooting now compared to before the temporary scheme was in place?

+Much better 0

+Slightly better 0

+About the same 0

+Slightly worse 0

+Much worse 0

+existing scheme?
 The question relating to the proposed scheme appears separately further in the questionnaire.
-Please rate the extent as to how much you agree or disagree with replacing scheme with that as proposed and explained in the consultation leaflet and healthy neighbourhood website.

-This question must be answered This question must be answered

-Strongly support 0 Changling
+Strongly support 0

-Slightly support 0 Strongly agree 0

-Neutral 0 Agree Neutral 0

-Slightly do not support 0 Disagree 0
+Slightly support 0

-Do not support at all 0 Strongly disagree 0

-Please explain your answer to question 14: Please explain your answer to question 18, including any positive or negative feel this option, if implemented, will have on you. e impacts you

-How do you feel about the temporary scheme in its current format?
-If you also have any other suggestions for how we could make the area s less polluted, can you please tell us? afer, quieter and

-This question must be answered

-Very positive 0

-Positive 0

 Neutral 0

-Negative 0

-Very negative 0
+Slightly do not support 0

+Do not support at all 0

-Please explain your answer to question 16, including any positive or negative impact feel the temporary scheme has had on you: ts you
+Please explain your answer to question 16, including any positive or negative impacts you feel the temporary scheme has had on you:

+Please rate the extent as to how much you agree or disagree with replacing the existing scheme with that as proposed and explained in the consultation leaflet and outlined on our healthy neighbourhood website.

+Strongly agree 0

+Agree 0

+Neutral 0

+Disagree $\circ$

+Strongly disagree 0

+Please explain your answer to question 18, including any positive or negative impacts you feel this option, if implemented, will have on you.

+If you also have any other suggestions for how we could make the area safer, quieter and less polluted, can you please tell us?